Welcome to my blog on housing, culture, and design. I’m Steve Fudge, and I sell real estate in Toronto, Ontario, Canada.

 3) You can be more competitive when making a purchase.
 Having the liquidity that comes from selling your property allows you to compete more aggressively on a purchase, including closing quickly on a vacant property that you might otherwise be unable to complete if all your funds are tied up with unknowns.
 Selling first allows you to be more competitive, which is strategic in our current super-hot market.

 4) Frequently more than one property must be sold to make the next purchase.
-In some instances it's a newly-merged couple who are taking the plunge of co-habititating in joint ownership.
-And sometimes it's a function that - given today's prices - buyers have to divest more than one of a property portfolio to acquire their next long-term family home.
+In some instances, it’s a newly-merged couple who are taking the plunge of cohabitating in joint ownership.
+And sometimes it’s a function that – given today’s prices – buyers have to divest more than one of a property portfolio to acquire their next long-term family home.
 Regardless, sometimes liquidating in advance of buying eliminates the stress of making one purchase and suddenly having to sell two properties to facilitate closing.
 Why not sell at least one of these properties first to ensure you have available capital, close more quickly, and relieve the stress compounded by multiple sales?
-Sometimes we've encouraged couples to sell one condo, cohabitate in the other while they search for the house.
-So far, it's worked out swimmingly.
+Sometimes we’ve encouraged couples to sell one condo and move in the other while they search for the together dwelling.
+So far, it’s worked out swimmingly.

-5) Chances are you're going to renovate anyway.
-In a city where the housing stock is typically one hundred years old, and most every property needs some sort of upgrading, selling first and moving into rental accommodation allows you to transition into your next purchase smoothly and without stress.
-If you're going to have to renovate your next purchase anyway, sell first, get the rental secured and begin hunting for your next property without any stress.
-Once you sell you existing home and move into your rental, you're set to secure that next great buy and coordinate your contractor to execute your dream renovation.
-With most renovations taking 4-12 months, getting into a rental is inevitable anyways.
+5) Chances are you’re going to renovate anyway.
+In a city where the housing stock is typically one hundred years old, and almost every property needs some sort of upgrading, selling first and moving into rental accommodation allows you to transition into your next purchase smoothly and without stress.
+If you’re going to have to renovate your next purchase anyway, sell first, get the rental secured, and begin the dwell hunt with a lot less stress.
+Once you sell your existing home and move into your rental, you’re set to secure that next great buy and coordinate your contractor to execute your dream renovation.
+With most renovations taking 4-12 months, getting into a rental may be inevitable anyway.
 So take the stress out of what is already going to be an arduous process by securing your temporary digs.